eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 };
 ```

-You can create the representative code that define these IDL types using xtypes:
+You can create the representative C++ code that define these IDL types using xtypes:

 ```c++
 StructType inner("Inner");